GetPortabl/portabl-quickstart/README.md

-# Backup with Portabl Quickstart
+# Sync with Portabl Quickstart

-This repository accompanies [Portabl's quickstart guide for Backup with Portabl](https://portabl.redoc.ly/docs/quickstart/backup) and shows an example of integrating the SDKs required for issuing credentials for your users.
+This repository accompanies [Portabl's quickstart guide for Sync with Portabl](https://docs.getportabl.com/quickstart) and shows an example of integrating the SDKs required for issuing credentials for your users.

-Here you will find necessary steps and samples to get the app running on your machine utilizing our [Server Side Node SDK](https://docs.getportabl.com/docs/sdk/server-side-sdks/node/) and our [Client Side React SDK](https://docs.getportabl.com/docs/sdk/client-side-sdks/backup/react/).
+Here you will find necessary steps and samples to get the app running on your machine utilizing our [APIs](https://docs.getportabl.com/api-ref) and our [Client Side SDKs](https://docs.getportabl.com/tutorials/data-sync#4-data-sync-widget-integration-steps).

 ---